fhalde/fauxspark/README.md

 ## Purpose

 If you're running Apache Spark at large scale, experimentation can be costly and sometimes impractical.
-While data analysis can offer insights, I found simulations more intuitive/approachable.
+While data analysis can offer insights, I found simulations to be more approachable in understanding system behavior.
 Surprisingly, they work just fine!

 This simulator intends to fills that gap by allowing you to experiment and observe runtime characteristics such as performance & reliability under different job schedules, cluster configurations, and failure rate distributions.